-➤ The Dynamic Input button allows the quick toggle of the Dynamic Input option.
-We will switch OFF this option to discuss the basic input options available in AutoCAD LT.
+➤ We will switch OFF the Dynamic Input option to discuss the basic input options available in AutoCAD LT.
 A more detailed discussion on this feature is presented in Chapter 2.

 SNAP ON

 1. Left-click the SNAP button in the Status Bar to turn ON the SNAP option.